chenloupo9/Docker-swarm_ELK-stack/README.md

 docker swarm join-token worker
 ```

-- You can verify the nodes were added to the cluster and it infromation
+- You can verify the nodes were added to the cluster, and the cluster information.
 ```
 docker node ls
 docker info